 1. Role of a Fund Manager

 As an investor, when you choose to invest in a mutual fund, it involves building a portfolio of securities.
-It is the fund managers who, based on research and analysis, make the decisions pertaining to buying and selling.
-Your portfolio can be active or passive.
-If your portfolio is passively managed, it is based on an established index and the components are chosen by keeping in mind the underlying index.
+It is the fund managers who, based on research and analysis, make the decisions about buying and selling.
+Your portfolio can be managed actively or passively.
+If your portfolio is passively managed, it is based on an established index, and the components are chosen by keeping in mind the underlying index.
 In case of an actively managed portfolio, the fund manager picks the components of the portfolio.
 These fund managers play a decisive role in the performance of active mutual funds.

 2. Duties of a Fund Manager